higherkindness/mu-haskell/docs/docs/rpc.md

            , FromSchema Maybe QuickstartSchema "HelloResponse")
 ```

-The service declaration looks very similar to an schema declaration, but instead of record and enumerations you define *methods*.
+The service declaration looks very similar to a schema declaration, but instead of records and enumerations you define *methods*.
 Each method has a name, a list of arguments, and a return type.

 ```haskell
 import Mu.Rpc